-Techniques used to sabotage or obtain unauthorized access to systems or networks are constantly evolving and, in some instances, are not identified until after they have been launched against a target.
+Techniques used to sabotage or obtain unauthorized access to systems or networks are constantly evolving and, leveraging more sophisticated techniques and tools (including artificial intelligence) and, in some instances, are not identified until after they have been launched against a target.
 We and our service providers may be unable to anticipate these techniques, react in a timely manner, or implement adequate preventative and mitigating measures.

-If we are unable to efficiently and effectively maintain and upgrade our system safeguards, we may incur unexpected costs and certain of our systems may become more vulnerable to unauthorized access or disruption.
+If we or our cybersecurity solutions providers are unable to efficiently and effectively maintain and upgrade our system safeguards, we may incur unexpected costs and certain of our systems may become more vulnerable to unauthorized access or disruption.
 Any of the foregoing could have a material adverse effect on our business, including our financial condition, results of operations and reputation.